rbrunetti/Specl-Tutorial-SOAPHandlerWS/README.md

 //...
 ```

-At this point we check `name` (corresponding to the called method) and we evaluate WSCoL assertions on the passed arguments (see comments), we are checking pre-conditions.
+At this point we check `name` (corresponding to the called method) and we evaluate Specl assertions on the passed arguments (see comments), we are checking pre-conditions.

 ```Java
 //...